mia-platform/documentation/docs/release-notes/platform_10-5-0_releasenotes.md

 Don't miss all the other Backoffice improvements in the [dedicated section](#backoffice---1.3.4)!

-### Improvements

-#### Empty state in Deploy Area if no environment has been configured
-In the Deploy Area, If no environment has been configured in the project, a new empty state it's been introduced.

 ### Bug Fix

 This version addressed a few bugs, here is a comprehensive list: